English (ENG)

 A writing workshop for experienced writers of fiction.
 Also addresses such topics as fiction magazines, publishing houses, agents and editors, the submission process, and current trends in publishing.
 Typically offered: Alternate Years.

 A writing workshop for experienced writers of creative nonfiction.
 Also addresses such topics as literary magazines, publishing houses, agents and editors, the submission process, and current trends in publishing.
-Typically offered: Alternate Years.
+Typically offered: Occasionally.

 ENG 4445 Shakespeare (5 Credits)